giliyablo/yugioh-market/GCP-SETUP.md

 # Google Cloud Platform Setup Guide

-This guide will help you deploy your Yu-Gi-Oh Marketplace to Google Cloud Platform for a dynamic, scalable hosting solution.
+This guide will help you deploy your TCG Marketplace to Google Cloud Platform for a dynamic, scalable hosting solution.

 ## 🚀 Quick Start